Today we’re sharing a simple Ballard Designs Hack: Tufted Bench Makeover!

-Early last week, my mom helped me stage the bedroom so we could see how the items we had been collecting here and there would come together.
-Everything was fitting as we had expected which was exciting so we headed into town and buy last minute small things like pillow inserts, plants and books.
+At that time, my mom helped me stage the bedroom so we could see how the items we had been collecting would come together.

 and married them with legs we had left over from another project.